Chiral higher-spin symmetry of the celestial twistor sphere: Chiral theories on the defects

 \section{Chiral theories on the defects}

-In the partition function \eqref{eq:partition-function}, we have not excluded the possibility that the holomorphic higher-spin currents $\tJ[h,\tH]$ can be built from some chiral matter fields or some suitable ghost systems.
-We shall now discuss the chiral CFTs on the defect that give rise to these currents.\footnote{See e.g. \cite{Ponomarev:2022ryp,Ponomarev:2022qkx,Costello:2022jpg,Costello:2023hmi} for previous proposals for constructing dual pairs in the context of flat holography.}
+Recall that we have not excluded the possibility that the holomorphic higher-spin currents $\tJ[h,\tH]$ can be built from some matter fields or ghost systems.
+In this section, we will propose some chiral CFTs on the defect that can give rise to those currents.\footnote{See e.g. \cite{Ponomarev:2022ryp,Ponomarev:2022qkx,Costello:2022jpg,Costello:2023hmi} for previous proposals for constructing certain dual pairs in the context of flat holography.}

-From the presented materials in Section \ref{sec:3}, the reader might notice a peculiar feature of the bulk/defect systems under consideration.
-Namely, we do not have a would-be-graviton in the bulk, which should couple to the energy-stress tensors of the proposed chiral CFTs.
-This is due to the fact that, the gauge potential $\tA_{2}\sim \tA_{\alpha(2)}\lambda^{\alpha(2)}\bar{e}^0$ is a source for the graviton $h_{\alpha\dot\alpha}$, rather than the graviton itself.
-(More specifically, the graviton should be viewed as a derived object in self-dual gravity or chiral higher-spin gravity, see e.g. \cite{Tran:2025yzd}).
-This, in turn, may explain the observation in Section \ref{sec:4} that there are no MHV amplitudes for gravity in our construction of $\ca$.